 What can you do?

-If you haven't already done so, please sign our on-line petition.
+If you haven't already done so, please sign the Sharks Champions on-line petition.

 Write to members of the NSW Government:

 the main decision-maker, Adam Marshall, https://www.nsw.gov.au/your-government/ministers/minister-for-agriculture-and-western-new-south-wales/

 the Premier, Gladys Berejiklian, https://www.nsw.gov.au/contact-us/contact-the-premier/

 the Minister for Energy and Environment, Matthew Kean https://www.nsw.gov.au/your-government/ministers/minister-for-energy-and-environment/

 You don't need to go into great detail.
 The main thing is to make it clear that you are unhappy about what has been done.
 It's damaging to the marine environment, has been done without any consultation with the community and is not even consistent with the Government's own legislation.
 Examples of letters that have been sent can be found here.
 The Nature Coast Marine Group Press Release also contains useful points.

 If you want to know more about what is going on contact:

 Jane (0427 197 577, email@example.com) or